dotlang/language/README.md

 int qq = 19;  //public
 int qw = this.qq //WRONG! there is no `this`

+//here data is not a real field. it is a property which redirects read/write to a method. int data :: this.fnc;  //reading data will call int this.fnc(), writing will call void this.fnc(int x)

-int y = MyClass.data  //WRONG: upon creation of the static instance, `MyClass` is same as `this` which is not available const int h = 12;
+int y = MyClass.data  //WRONG: upon creation of the static instance, `MyClass` is same as `this` which is not available int h = 12;
 int gg;

 //below we simulate const!
-float PI() { return 3.14; } //calling obj.PI() is same as obj.PI because PI method does not have any input float PI() := 3.14;  //another way to implement above float PI() := this.get_pi_value; //another way to implement above float get_pi_value() { return 3.14;}
+float PI() { return 3.14; } //calling obj.PI() is same as obj.PI because PI method does not have any input PI :: 3.14;  //another way to implement above
+PI :: this.get_pi_value; //another way to implement above float get_pi_value() { return 3.14;}

 int func1(int y) { return this.x + y; }
-int func2(int x) := this.func1;  //redirect calls to func1, methods must have same/compatible signature
+func2 :: this.func1;  //redirect calls to func1, methods must have same/compatible signature
-//for any more complex case, write the body. auto ff := MyClass.function2; //assign function to a function from static instance of another class
+//for any more complex case, write the body. ff :: MyClass.function2; //assign function to a function from static instance of another class
-//note that you can only "assign" to a function, when declaring it. auto func3 := this.func2;  //compiler will infer the input/output types for func3 from func2 signature MyClass new() return $(h:11);  //new is not part of syntax.
+//note that you can only "assign" to a function, when declaring it. func3 :: this.func2;  //compiler will infer the input/output types for func3 from func2 signature MyClass new() return $(h:11);  //new is not part of syntax.
 You can choose whatever name you want, this _() this.y=9;  //initialize code for static instance, implicitly return this

 ```
-- If field or local variable is marked with `const`, it is not re-assignable and must be assigned either upon declaration or upon calling `$()`.
-Assignments inside `$()` override declaration assignments.
-Note that, they still can be mutated if they provide appropriate methods.
-If you need truly immutable classes, you have to implement the logic in your code.
 - Any class without fields is immutable from compiler's perspective (this includes primitive types).
 This will help runtime to optimize the code.
-- Any assignment to an immutable variable is allowed but will create a new reference.
-As long as the variable is not `const` assignments are ok.
 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed by methods of the same class.
 So `obj._x` is ok if the code is inside the class type of `obj`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
 - The private unnamed method is called by runtime service when static instance of the class is created and is optional.